Biota (band)

-Biota is an American experimental electronic music ensemble.
+Biota is an American experimental electronic music ensemble active since the late 1970s.

 Musical career

-Amid a fertile creative environment in Fort Collins, Colorado, in the late 1970s, Biota's first recording projects were produced under the name Mnemonist Orchestra (shortened soon after to Mnemonists).
-Founded by fellow scientists and community radio engineers Mark Derbyshire and William Sharp, the Mnemonists ensemble of artists, musicians, and college-town bohemians released five self-styled albums between 1980 and 1984 on the group's Dys label.
-Horde (1981, Dys), a seminal album of electronically processed music, garnered critical attention — including from the Recommended Records/RēR label, who rereleased the LP in 1984 — for its groundbreaking use of unconventional sound manipulation and musique concrète techniques.
-After the release of Gyromancy in 1984, the group split into two collaborative factions: a visual-arts collective, which retained the name Mnemonists, and the musical group, Biota.
+Against the fertile creative backdrop of late 1970s Fort Collins, Colorado, the American ensemble Biota's first recorded projects were produced under the name Mnemonist Orchestra (shortened soon after to Mnemonists).
+Founded by fellow scientists and community radio engineers Mark Derbyshire and William Sharp, the Mnemonists collective of fine artists, musicians, and college-town bohemians released five self-styled albums between 1978 and 1984 on the group's Dys label.
+Horde (1981, Dys), a seminal album of electronically processed music, garnered particular interest for its groundbreaking use of unconventional sound manipulation, musique concrète techniques, and early period instrumentation — including from the Recommended Records/RēR label, who rereleased the LP on its imprint in 1984.
+Following the release of Gyromancy in 1984, the ensemble split into two collaborative factions: a visual-arts group, which retained the name Mnemonists, and the musical group, Biota.

-Since the mid-1980s, Biota has released numerous idiosyncratic titles, mostly on RēR.
-These include Rackabones (1985, Dys) and Bellowing Room (1987) (separate albums focusing on themes of displacement, solitude, and the consequences of long-term institutionalization), Tinct (1988), the Awry 10" (1988, Bad Alchemy), and Tumble (1989), a commissioned work for RēR.
+Since the mid-1980s, Biota has released numerous idiosyncratic titles, mostly on the RēR label.
+These include Rackabones (1985, Dys) and Bellowing Room (1987), successive albums focusing on themes of displacement, solitude, and the consequences of long-term institutionalization; Tinct (1988); the Awry 10" (1988, Bad Alchemy); and Tumble (1989), a commissioned work for RēR.
 Almost Never (1992, RēR) features three voluminous suites for winds, strings, and processed acoustic/ethnic/antique instrumentation.
-Recordings and production for these and other Biota albums primarily took place at Bughouse Studio in Loveland, Colorado, and Dys studios in Fort Collins and Bellvue, Colorado.
+Recordings and production for these and other Biota albums primarily took place during this period at Bughouse Studio in Loveland, Colorado, and Dys studios in Fort Collins and Bellvue, Colorado.

-By the time of the release of Object Holder (1995, RēR), the group had expanded beyond its immediate geographic boundaries to include U.K. drummer Chris Cutler (Henry Cow, News From Babel), New York-based vocalist Susanne Lewis (Hail), Denver prog guitar virtuoso Andy Kredt (d.
+Object Holder (1995, RēR) witnessed the group expanding beyond its immediate geographic boundaries to include U.K. drummer Chris Cutler (Henry Cow, News From Babel), New York-based vocalist Susanne Lewis (Hail), Denver prog-guitar virtuoso Andy Kredt (d.
 2006), and East Coast multi-instrumentalist/composer Charles O'Meara (a.k.a.
 C.W.
 Vrtacek of Forever Einstein, d.
-2018), who subsequently joined the group as an essential member, contributing numerous classically-based piano compositions over the course of several albums.
-Object Holder was the first Biota album to feature "songs", with lyrics written by Biota's Tom Katsimpalis as well as by guest artist Cutler, and performed by Lewis.
+2018), who subsequently joined the group as a regular member, contributing numerous classically-based piano compositions over the course of several albums.
+Object Holder was the first Biota album to feature "songs", with lyrics written by the group's Tom Katsimpalis, as well as by guest artist Cutler, performed by Lewis.

-For Invisible Map (2001, RēR), the group welcomed Gen Heistek (Set Fire to Flames, HṚṢṬA) on vocals and violin.
+For Invisible Map (2001, RēR), the group welcomed guest artist Genevieve Heistek (Set Fire to Flames, HṚṢṬA) on vocals and violin.
 AllMusic.com states, "With its wide range covering delicate post-folkish pop songs to ambient soundscapes, Invisible Map may be the collective's most accomplished and accessible release to date.
 All music styles (folk, jazz, blues, rock, musique concrète, free improv, etc.) coalesce to be filtered through the dreamer's ears — background vocals are slightly treated, soloing instruments are heard from a distance, rhythm tracks are deliberately just a bit out of sync.
 This way, the simple tunes never really come into focus, giving the whole album an aura of mystery."